-A leisurely day of travel begins with a drive south from Fort Cochin to the town of Alleppey, principal hub of the Kuttinad backwater region, where you’ll embark on a half-day cruise, ending at your hotel on the shores of serene Vembanad Lake.
+A leisurely day of travel begins with a drive south from Fort Cochin to the town of Alleppey, principal hub of the Kuttinad backwater region, where you’ll embark on a half-day cruise with a traditional Keralan lunch cooked on board, ending at your hotel on the shores of serene Vembanad Lake.

 Your hotel is situated on one of India’s longest lakes, Vembanad – a 96-kilometre-long expanse of shimmering water that’s teeming with birdlife.
 After checking in, enjoy the warm breezes and glorious views over the water from the pool.

 The sixth day of your tour begins with a 45-minute drive around the lake and over Thanneermukkom Bund (a barrage regulating the flow of salt water into Vembanand) to the village of Kokkamangalam, where we’ll visit another important shrine associated with St Thomas.
 The afternoon will be at leisure to enjoy the facilities of your hotel, or undertake optional excursions in the area.

 St Thomas is believed to have preached for a year at Kokkamanagalam, where he established a Christian community and church.
 A relic of the saint, brought from Ortona in Italy as a gift by Pope John Paul II in 1999, is today enshrined inside the building – an object of great veneration for Syrian Christians.
 Worshippers congregate in particularly large numbers on Friday evenings, when anyone hoping to procure a job overseas prays for the saint’s intercession.
 A replica of the cross the apostle erected on the lakeshore in AD 52 also remains (the original resides at nearby Pallipuram).